Graduate Student Orientation

 - WebCheck - checking or savings account online.
 NOTE: If you plan to pay your account balance online using a checking or savings account, plan ahead now!
 Account information must be entered online AND validated before you can use it for payment.
 Allow 7 or more days for Online account validation.

-- Credit/Debit Card - MasterCard, Discover, American Express (No VISA).
-NOTE: There is a third party service fee of 2.75% when paying by credit/debit card.
+- Credit/Debit Card - Visa, MasterCard, Discover, or American Express.
+NOTE: There is a third party service fee of 2.85% when paying by credit/debit card.
 This fee is assessed and retained by our third party vendor for use of this service.

 - Check (payable to Valdosta State University with the student’s Banner ID number and telephone number on the check)